Children’s Room at the Central Library, Copley Square

 Saving and Printing:

-- Files may only be saved to a computers for a single session.
-Email files to yourself or save to a USB drive before you log off.
+- Files may only be saved to a computer for a single session.
+Email files to yourself, upload them to a file storage website, or save to a USB drive before you log off.
 Once you log off, the computer is wiped clean of any files that have been saved to it.

 - Black and white printing and photocopying costs 15 cents per page.